Enforcing a Judgment in Queensland

-Enforcing a judgment in Queensland means that, where a Court or Tribunal has ordered the payment of a debt (in a judgment) and the other party has not complied with its terms, the judgment may be enforced, but it must first be registered at the court.
-Judgments made in a federal or interstate court can be registered in Queensland if the person owing the money (enforcement debtor/s) lives or has their place of business in the state.
+Before a judgment can be enforced, it must be registered at the court.
+Judgments made in a federal or interstate court can be registered in Queensland if the person owing the money (enforcement debtor) lives or has their place of business in Queensland.

 A judgment can be enforced in the court that made it, or if the amount is within the monetary jurisdiction of a lower court, it can be registered there.
 The rules that deal with enforcing a judgment are the Uniform Civil Procedure Rules 1999.

-Before taking enforcement action, you might consider sending a letter of demand requesting payment within a certain time, but you don’t have to.
+Before taking enforcement action, you may also consider sending a letter of demand seeking payment within a certain time.

 Once you have the information you can apply for an enforcement warrant.
 This can authorise the seizure and sale of property belonging to the debtor, the redirection of money that is owed to them or a redirection of their earnings.
 To apply you will need to file an Application (form 9), a Statement supporting application for enforcement warrant (form 74) and Warrant (either form 75, 76, 77 or 78).
 The registrar of the court will decide whether to issue the warrant.
 If issued, it is served on the enforcement debtor and any person who needs to do something under the warrant, such as an employer or financial institution.
 The rules on serving different types of warrants differ.
 If served by a bailiff, you need to pay a deposit as security for any costs the bailiff may incur under the warrant.